Alternate Spellings of Surname: Idal, Idall. Alternate Spellings of Given Name: Comly, Comley

 Born in Pennsylvania in 1839, Comley Idall was a son of Pennsylvania native William Idall (born sometime around 1811) and Mary (Streeper) Idall (1810-1860), a native of Pennsylvania’s Montgomery County.
 Brother to Lewis D. (1836-1877), Regina Y. (1838-1925), and Marilla Idall (1845-1929), he grew up with his siblings in a peaceful, bucolic setting.

 In 1850, he lived with his parents and siblings in Martic Township, Lancaster County, Pennsylvania, where his father supported the family as a farmer.
-Also residing with the Idalls was 23-year-old William Barclay.
+Also residing with the Idalls was twenty-three-year-old William Barclay.

 The state’s agricultural census for that year confirms that their lives were comfortable, made possible by the sweat of their father’s brow.
-Owners of a 168-acre farm valued at $3,290 with an additional $100 worth of farm machinery and other tools, the Idalls had improved 100 of those acres by this time, which they had used to produce 15 tons of hay, 350 bushels of oats, 280 bushels of wheat, 250 bushels of Indian corn, 10 bushels of clover seed, and $5 worth of market garden vegetables in 1850.
-They also owned livestock valued at $360 – 5 asses/mules (but no horses), 7 milk cows, 6 sheep, and 4 hogs – from which they produced 312 pounds of butter, and 10 pounds of wool.
+Owners of a one hundred and sixty-eight-acre farm valued at $3,290 with an additional $100 worth of farm machinery and other tools, the Idalls had improved one hundred of those acres by this time, which they had used to produce fifteen tons of hay, three hundred and fifty bushels of oats, two hundred and eighty bushels of wheat, two hundred and fifty bushels of Indian corn, ten bushels of clover seed, and $5 worth of market garden vegetables in 1850.
+They also owned livestock valued at $360—fiveasses/mules (but no horses), seven milk cows, six sheep, and four hogs—from which they produced three hundred and twelve pounds of butter, and ten pounds of wool.
 An additional $75 was raised through slaughtering.

-Their community, inhabited by a number of Quaker families who worshipped at the Friends Meetinghouse in neighboring Drumore Township, was also home to roughly 150 African American citizens.
+Their community, inhabited by a number of Quaker families who worshipped at the Friends Meetinghouse in neighboring Drumore Township, was also home to roughly one hundred and fifty African American citizens.

 The decade continued to be a pleasant and prosperous one for Comley Idall and his family as evidenced by two key events.
-Two tracts of Martic Township land (150 acres) were granted via land patent to Idall family patriarch, William Idall, on 19 September 1851.
-Originally granted to James and Joseph Read [sic] during the 1750s as warrants 353 and 367, the tracts adjoined those owned by Nicholas Brotherlous, John Graham, Samuel Lackey, Jane McGahey, and John McMullen.
+Two tracts of Martic Township land (one hundred and fifty acres) were granted via land patent to Idall family patriarch, William Idall, on 19 September 1851.
+Originally granted to James and Joseph Read [sic] during the 1750s as warrant numbers 353 and 367, the tracts adjoined those owned by Nicholas Brotherlous, John Graham, Samuel Lackey, Jane McGahey, and John McMullen.

 Then, on 16 December, 1858, Comley Idall’s sister, Regina Y. Idall, wed Martic Township native Abram Shoemaker (1838-1925).
 A son of Montgomery County natives, Jesse and Sarah (Lukins) Shoemaker, Abram went on to become “the owner of the two best farms in [Lancaster] county,” according to the Biographical Annals of Lancaster County.